cklim83/test_md/03_rb130_rb139/closure.md

 - Methods and blocks can return a chunk of code by returning a `Proc` or `lambda`.

 ## What Is A Closure
-- A **closure** is a general programming concept that allows programmers to **save a chunk of code** to be executed at a later time.
-This construct is useful to pass code into methods.
+- A **closure** is a general programming concept that allows programmers to **save a chunk of code** for execution at a later time.
+The chunk code can be passed into methods for execution.

-- It is called a closure as it **binds surrounding artifacts** (i.e. variables and constants the code chunk references and the methods it calls) and builds an "enclosure" around them so that these artifacts can be referenced when the closure is executed later.
+- This construct is called a closure because it **binds surrounding artifacts** (i.e. variables, constants or methods referenced within the code chunk) and builds an "enclosure" around them so that they (binded artifacts) can be referenced during closure execution.

 - In Ruby, a closure can be implemented in one of 3 ways:
 	- Instantiating a **`Proc`** object